amiteshhh/ion-smooth-scroll/README.md

 Configure the scroll transistion duration using `ionSmoothScrollProvider.`__`setScrollDuration`__ method _(default: 400 ms)_.

-You will be rarely using this feature as default value in suffices in most of the cases.
+You will be rarely using this feature as default value suffices in most of the cases.

 ```javascript
 angular.module('myApp', ['ionSmoothScroll'])